USCP Employee Benefits

 Employees may contribute pre-tax dollars for use on eligible child-care or medical expenses up to the contribution limits.
 More information on Flexible Spending Accounts (FSA) may be found here.

 USCP employees are eligible to enroll in the government-wide life insurance program.
 The USCP will pay one-third of the cost of employees’ basic premium and additional coverage plans are available.
 More information on Federal Employees Group Life Insurance (FEGLI) may be found here.

 USCP employees may purchase long term care insurance at competitive rates to help cover the costs of elder care.
 Spouses, parents and parents-in-law are also eligible to apply.
 More information on the Federal Long Term Care Insurance Program (FLTCIP) is found here.

 Federal Employees Retirement System (FERS)

 USCP employees are eligible to receive three sources of retirement income: (1) a retirement annuity; (2) a savings plan (similar to private sector 401k plans) into which they contribute a percentage of their income that is matched by the USCP up to five percent of their salary; and (3) Social Security.
 Under the Capitol Police Retirement Act, sworn officers are required to mandatorily retire when they reach 57 years of age.
+However, in June 2020, USCP officers were temporarily exempted from the mandatory separation provisions of the Act.
+This allows USCP officers to work until they reach the age of 60, or until the temporary exemption expires on September 30, 2021, whichever occurs first.
 More information on the Federal Employees Retirement System (FERS) may be found here.

 Thrift Saving Plan